splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-wizardconfig.rst

     .. note:: While choosing data sources, you might see the option to import all data from built-in CloudWatch namespaces.
 Select it to ensure that built-in dashboards display automatically.

 #.
 Authenticate to establish a connection between your AWS account and Splunk Observability Cloud.
-Read about :ref:`the authentication options <aws-integration-prereqs>`.
+You'll need the default IAM policy, which guided setup prompts you to copy in the :guilabel:`Prepare AWS Account` step.
+Read about :ref:`the authentication options <aws-authentication>`.

 #.
 Select the rate at which you want Splunk Observability Cloud to poll CloudWatch for metric data, with 1 minute as the minimum value, and 10 minutes as the maximum value.
 For example, a value of 300 polls metrics once every 5 minutes.
 Poll rate is expressed in seconds.